stefanradev93/bayesops-website/research/index.md

 ## Research Agenda

-At BayesOps, our research follows two general streams:
+Our research follows two general streams:
-- Developing new Bayesian methods through the emerging generation of generative AI models.
+- Developing new Bayesian methods through the emerging generation of generative AI.
-- Crafting and applying computational models of complex systems to gain insights from (big) data.
+- Crafting computational models of complex systems to gain insights from (big) data.

 These two streams converge at the [BayesFlow framework](https://bayesflow.org) for Bayesian inference with modern deep learning.
 The list below provides a small, but representative sample of our recent research outcomes.